DedalusProject/methods_paper_examples/orszag_tang/notes.md

 ### Resolution ###

+`nx = 4096`
+`ny = 4096`

-This script has 4096^2 Fourier modes, and was run for 13 hours on 1024 ivy-bridge cores on the Pleiades supercomputer.
+This script was run for 13 hours on 1024 ivy-bridge cores on the Pleiades supercomputer.

 ## To Run ##